wwood/OrfM/README.md

 Not too slow
 -----
-It runs in reasonable time compared to e.g. `translate` from the `biosequid` package, `getorf` from the `emboss` toolkit, and `prodigal` a more nuanced gene caller.
+It runs in reasonable time compared to e.g. `translate` from the `biosequid` package, `getorf` from the `emboss` toolkit, and `prodigal`, a more nuanced gene caller.
 For a 300MB compressed fastq file:
 ```
 orfm -m 33 the.fq.gz >orfs.fa
   #=> 42 seconds